btnguyenPersonal/edit/tasks.md

 ## TODO

+- have configuration file
     - make a state->options object with all of the options, so the state is independant from the options
-- have configuration file

-- fix cursor for fileExplorer

 - use all fixed with ints, will make look more professional, also have NASA asserts